≡ Menu

 (click image to expand)

-* Company excluding Ford Credit refers to all subsidiaries excluding Ford Credit.
+* Company excluding Ford Credit refers to all subsidiaries excluding Ford Credit and it’s called the automotive prior to 2021.

 * Ford’s fiscal year begins on Jan 1 and ends on Dec 31.